stephimarie/All_about_SMarie/README.md

 # HW_2
-homework week 2
-# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
+Responsive Portfolio

-Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
-As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.

-## Directions

-First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
-How do you deliver this?
-Here are some guidelines:
+This is my portfolio About Me, Stephanie Marie.

-* Create the following files files: `index.html`, `portfolio.html` and `contact.html`.
+I have created the following portfolio using Bootstrap CSS Framework in the following files: `index.html`, `portfolio.html` and `contact.html`.

-* Using Bootstrap, develop your portfolio site with the following items:
+* I have used Bootstrap, and develop my own portfolio site with the following items:

    * A navbar